mattermost/mattermost-mattermod/README.md

 We use the [golang-migrate](https://github.com/golang-migrate/migrate) library combined with code generation to handle migrations.
 To add a new migration in your code:

 1. **Create files:** Go to the `store/migrations` directory and create 2 files by incrementing the latest sequence number of the files in that directory.
-For example, if the last number is 000004, then please 2 files with names `000005_{migration_name}.up.sql` and `000005_{migration_name}.down.sql`.
+For example, if the last number is 000004, then please create 2 files with names `000005_{migration_name}.up.sql` and `000005_{migration_name}.down.sql`.

 The `migration_name` should be a friendly name for the migration.
 The number can be any 64 bit unsigned integer.
 The up and down refers to the forward and reverse migration commands.